<< ARI Watch | Ctrl + or – enlarges or reduces text size. |

 Harry Binswanger (in his HBTV podcast of August 9, 2021) regarding migrants coming across the southern border, speaking from his gated whiteopia community outside Naples, Florida:

 On November 19, 2021 someone tweeted a video clip of yet another migrant crossing.
 An “enormous group of several hundred migrants just crossed illegally into Eagle Pass, TX. ... there have already been over 72,000 illegal crossings here in the Del Rio sector since FY’23 began on 10/1, including 1,400+ in last 24 hours alone.”
 Gregory Salmieri replied on the 21st, emphasis his: “It’s so easy to get in illegally in part *because* it’s so hard to get a work visa.”
 He goes on to say that the crossing is harmless and they are just “moving somewhere” – your country and maybe neighborhood to be exact, though Salmieri does not recognize the possessive – to get a job.
 In full: “Whenever harmless things like moving somewhere to get a job are banned there are lots of people who will abet breaking the law, and so doing the thing illegally gets easier.”
-He might as well have argued: “It’s so easy to find a prostitute in part *because* prostitution is illegal.”
+But of course it is not a harmless thing.
+He might as well have argued: “It’s so easy to steal an election in part *because* stealing elections is illegal.”

 June 21, 2023 ARI published “Rethink the Term ‘Illegal Immigrant’ ” by Agustina Vergara Cid, research associate at ARI, as part of its New Ideal series of editorials.
 This immigrant from Argentina lectures us:

-September 19, 2023 Agustina Vergara Cid, now promoted to “junior fellow” at ARI where, as she says, “I write, research, and speak about topics related to the philosophy of immigration,” tweeted, and Yaron Brook retweeted:
+Soon after that ARI promoted Agustina Vergara Cid to “junior fellow” at ARI, where, as she says, “I write, research, and speak about topics related to the philosophy of immigration.”
+On September 19, 2023 she tweeted, and Yaron Brook retweeted:

 Out of its erstwhile Washington, DC office ARI once regularly hosted what it called “educational briefings” for Congressional staffers.
 According to ARI’s Impact newsletter of July 2013: “Through these briefings, we introduce congressional aides and assistants to Ayn Rand’s moral principles, we indicate how to apply those ideas to current issues and we stress the real-world impact of approaching policy issues from the framework of Rand’s philosophic thought.”
 On June 20, 2013, a few days after his Amy Peikoff interview, Yaron Brook gave a briefing on “What Does a Pro-Individual Rights Immigration Policy Look Like?”
 You can be sure that to him it looked a lot like the Rubio-Schumer amnesty / immigration surge bill then before the Senate.